 If you’ve ever seen dew on the grass in the morning, you’ve seen a phenomenon called condensation.
-And while it might be picturesque on someone’s lawn, that same phenomenon can wreak havoc on electrical and electronic equipment, even when they’re inside an enclosure.
+And while it might be picturesque on someone’s lawn, that same phenomenon can wreak havoc on electronic and electrical equipment, even when they’re housed inside electrical enclosures.

 Choosing the right enclosure for an electrical or electronic device means accounting for all of the environmental hazards that the device might face.
 Condensation is one that should never be overlooked since it can allow moisture into an enclosure.